Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEScan.rst

 **Parameters**
 ~~~~~~~~~~~~~~

 scanWindow_ms: scan window in milliseconds.
-Value range of 3 to 10240.
+Default value is 30.

-Default value of 30ms.
+- 3 to 10240.

 **Returns**
 ~~~~~~~~~~~